riscv-steel/riscv-steel/docs/software.md

 A program can be compiled to run on Steel with the following command (assuming you have installed the toolchain in the path `/opt/riscv`):
 ```
 $ cd /opt/riscv/bin
-$ riscv32-unknown-elf-gcc --with-arch=rv32i --with-abi=ilp32 myprogram.c -o myprogram
+$ riscv32-unknown-elf-gcc -march=rv32i -mabi=ilp32 myprogram.c -o myprogram
 ```
 The compiler will output an ELF file named **myprogram**.
-The flags `--with-arch=rv32i` and `--with-abi=ilp32` are optional if you have configured the compiler following the instructions in the section above.
+The flags `-march=rv32i` and `-mabi=ilp32` are optional if you have configured the compiler following the instructions in the section above.

 To relocate the code to start at a specific address you can use the flag `-Ttext`.
 For example:
 ```
 $ cd /opt/riscv/bin
-$ riscv32-unknown-elf-gcc --with-arch=rv32i --with-abi=ilp32 -Ttext 0x00000000 myprogram.c -o myprogram
+$ riscv32-unknown-elf-gcc -march=rv32i -mabi=ilp32 -Ttext 0x00000000 myprogram.c -o myprogram
 ```

-> **Tip:** If you are using an FPGA and your system's RAM is an array of memory, you may need to transform your program (which is an ELF file) into an .hex file.
-By doing this, you can use the .hex file with Verilog's **$readmemh** function to fill the memory array.
-To generate an .hex file from your compiled program, execute the following commands:
+> **Tip:** To load a RAM memory array in an FPGA you need to transform the compiled program (which is an ELF file) into an .hex file, so that you can use the Verilog **$readmemh** system task to fill the memory array.
+You can generate the .hex file from your compiled program executing the following commands:
 ```
 $ cd /opt/riscv/bin
 $ riscv32-unknown-elf-objcopy -O binary myprogram myprogram.bin
-$ od -t x4 -v -An -w1 myprogram.bin > myprogram.dump
+$ od -t x4 -v -An -w4 myprogram.bin > myprogram.dump
 $ cut -c2- myprogram.dump > myprogram.hex
 $ rm myprogram.bin myprogram.dump
 ```
-> The **util** directory has a script called **elf2hex** that transforms an ELF into an .hex file.
-See the contents of the file **soc/ram.v** to learn how to build a RAM memory using Verilog arrays.
+> The **software** directory has a script called **elf2hex** that transforms an ELF into an .hex file.
+Check the contents of the file **soc/ram.v** to learn how to build and load a RAM memory using Verilog arrays.